 While the GoPro itself records incredible video, the camera has a simple external microphone - so the only audio you'll hear is engine and wind noise.
 To add ATC audio and cockpit communications, and make your video much more compelling, you'll need an adapter cable.
 Unfortunately, that's where things get tricky, because many audio cables will not work with the latest GoPro models.

-The good news is, after testing we’ve determined that our GoPro Audio Adapter Cable will work with both the GoPro 7 and 8 cameras in most airplanes, in addition to the Hero5 and Hero6 cameras.
+The good news is, after testing we’ve determined that our GoPro Audio Adapter Cable will work with the GoPro 7, 8, and 9 cameras in most airplanes, in addition to the Hero5 and Hero6 cameras.
 Plug your standard PJ plug headset into the adapter and you'll be able to record everything you hear in your headset.

 However, it's not as simple as plug-and-play.
 There are a few considerations pilots should be aware of: